epfl-ada/ada-2021-project-therealabracadabra/README.md

 We will also focus on 5 subjects on which Democrats and Republicans seem to disagree on.
 With an appropriate key word lexic for each to follow:

-•	**Immigration**: “immigration”, “wall”, “mexic”, "migrant","cross","border","illegal","escape","refugees","NGO","help"
+•	**Immigration**: “immigration”, “mexic”, "migrant","border","refugees"

-•	**Terrorism/Gun control**: “shoot”, “gun”, “kill”, “attack”, “massacre”, “victim”, “black”, “white”, “terroris”,”arm”,"violen","death","ideology"
+•	**Terrorism/Gun control**: “shoot”, “gun”, “kill”, “attack”, “massacre”, “victim”, “terroris”,”arm”,"violen","death"

-•	**Climate change** : "fire", "flood", "greenhouse effect", "CO2", "global warming","pollution","glacier","ice pake melting","high temperatures", "strike","landslide","debris flow","heat"
+•	**Climate change** : "flood", "greenhouse effect", "CO2", "global warming","pollution","glacier","ice pake melting","high temperatures", "heat"

-•	**Abortion**: "fetus","surgery","interdiction","life","illegal","conservative","medical","pregnant","amendment","criminal","extremism","kill", "morning-after pill","punishment"
+•	**Abortion**: "abort", "fetus"

-•	**Religion**: “God”, “Christian”, “Christianism”, "Extremism","Belief","faith","prayer","commitment","islam","buddhism","hinduism","baptism","church","Rome","vatican","reincarnation", "jesus", "peace"
+•	**Religion**: “God”, “Christian”, “Christianism”, "Belief", "faith", "prayer", "commitment","islam","buddhism","hinduism","baptism","church","vatican","reincarnation", "jesus"

-•	**Racism**: "White", "Black", "Black lives matter", "All lives matter", "Discrimination","Segregation","George Floyd","Slavery","White supremacy","Klu Klux Klan","KKK","Gunshot","Trials","Police","Death sentence"
+•	**Racism**: "White", "Black", "Black lives matter", "All lives matter", "discrimination","Segregation","George Floyd","Slaver","White supremacy","Klu Klux Klan","KKK","Gunshot","Trials","Police","Death sentence"

 • We also would like to see the probability of occurrence of the term “chloroquine” for both journals.
 As this treatment against Covid-19 is very controversial.
 Indeed, many researchers came to the conclusion that there is [no scientific evidence about its efficiency](https://www.rts.ch/info/sciences-tech/medecine/11345309-la-chloroquine-augmenterait-le-taux-de-mortalite-des-malades-du-covid.html), while other supports Doctor Didier Raoult and say that it  is a lie.